top of page

 Endstation

-The experimental station is equipped with an FTIR-spectrometer – Vertex 70 and a fully automated microscope – Hyperion 2000 (Bruker) with a single point MCT detector.
-When an IR beam exits from the M5-M9 chamber, the matching optical box generates to reduce beam size and deliver the IR beam from the chamber into the Vertex 70.
+The experimental station is equipped with a Vertex 70 FTIR-spectrometer and a fully automated microscope – Hyperion 2000 (Bruker) with a single point Mercury cadmium Telluride detector (MCT detector).
+When a SR beam exits from the M5-M9 chamber, the matching optical box generates to reduce beam size and delivers the beam from the chamber into the Vertex 70.

 Performance